Course Planning Timeline

 4 - 6 Months from Course Start Date

-- Meet with University College instructional designers to discuss differences between F2F and distance courses.
+- Meet with the Instructional Services team's instructional designers to discuss differences between face-to-face (F2F), blended and distance courses.

-- Meet with e-learning specialist to learn Learning Management System tools (Blackboard) and web tools to maximize course delivery methods.
+- Meet with e-learning specialists at the Faculty Development Center to learn Learning Management System tools (Blackboard) and web tools to maximize course delivery methods.

 3 - 5 Months Out

-- Meet with University College instructional design & e-learning support team to begin mapping out & aligning all course assessments (your students will expect to know all deliverables & other components so they can schedule their entire semester on the very first day).
+- Meet with the Instructional Services (both instructional designers and e-learning specialists) team to begin mapping out & aligning all course assessments and activities (your students will expect to know all deliverables & other components so they can schedule their entire semester on the very first day).

 - Begin gathering supplemental materials for the course (audiovisual content, supplemental readings on the web, etc).